 This will be a FUN audition….make up your mind NOW that you are going to have fun and enjoy the time spent with all of us at the theatre!
 We’ll keep it simple.
 You’ll be asked to participate in some engaging activities.
 Come prepared to share a story, a joke, a poem, an interesting anecdote or some dirt on your best friend or sibling – your choice, just make it interesting and original.
-You’ll also be asked to do some improvisation and/or a pantomime on a given subject.
+You may be asked to do some improvisation and/or a pantomime on a given subject and you may be asked to read some lines from the script or other material (which will be provided to you).
 These informal activities will help the director get to know you…how well you can emote, how comfortable you are using the stage, and how effective you are at telling a story both with your voice and your body.
-The comedic timing of Noises Off will be critical so all of these exercises will be very helpful in showing us what you’ve got.
+The comedic timing of the production will be critical so all of these exercises will be very helpful in showing us what you’ve got.
 Every effort will be made to make your audition as enjoyable as possible.
 We’re always looking for new people and VPA is a great place to make new friends.
 Make it even more enjoyable and bring two or three friends or family members with you!
 Come join the FUN at VPA!

 We will begin rehearsing in early March and a schedule will be provided at the initial meeting.
 Initially, plan to be working steadily up to at least four evenings each week, and more should the need arise.
 Saturday rehearsals are a possibility as we get closer to opening.
 Please be prepared to note on the audition form any and all times that you will not be available for rehearsal, including but not limited to vacation plans, evening classes, church functions, children’s birthdays, etc. Also be sure to note that we will have three weekend’s worth of performances and Thursday performances and/or Saturday matinees are always a possibility.